Phoenix Wright: Ace Attorney – Dual Destinies: Visual changes and dubbing

 Localizing backgrounds was more difficult than it had been in previous games: while the earlier games used 2D illustrations as backgrounds, which could be changed, Dual Destinies uses 3D models, hindering the localization team from changing the shape of objects without risking encountering bugs.
-Because of this, Hsu described some objects as not feeling right; the most prominent type of object affected by this was signs with vertical text, which she said did not feel as natural in English as in Japanese.
+Because of this, Hsu described some objects as not feeling right; the most prominent type of object affected by this was signs with vertical text, which they said did not feel as natural in English as in Japanese.
 Some aspects of the user interface had to be modified as part of the localization: for instance, some text had to be moved around on the save file screen because of some words being longer in English than in Japanese, and a smaller font was chosen for the investigation notes to allow for multiple lines of text.
 For the dialogue box, a thin condensed font was chosen, and the box itself was elongated, to make room for as much text as in previous games.
 They only used two lines of text for it, both to look visually pleasing and to avoid hiding important detail behind a taller box.

 For the cutscenes, the localization team took into account that the animation had been done to the Japanese lines, so they made sure that the English script matched the already set lip flaps and timing.
-Because the Japanese voice acting was not yet recorded when Hsu worked on the English dub script, she used her imagination to guess what the Japanese voice acting would be like based on the script; this was made easier due to her familiarity with "standard anime conventions" from frequently watching anime.
-For some dialogue, she wrote alternative lines, as the footage had not yet been finished, and the script could be interpreted in different ways: in one scene, where Phoenix speaks on the phone, Hsu had him follow the line "It's for this very reason I returned" with either "Time to bring it to an end" or "To put an end to it all"; she used the former because of how there was a dramatic pause between the two lines.
+Because the Japanese voice acting was not yet recorded when Hsu worked on the English dub script, they used their imagination to guess what the Japanese voice acting would be like based on the script; this was made easier due to their familiarity with "standard anime conventions" from frequently watching anime.
+For some dialogue, they wrote alternative lines, as the footage had not yet been finished, and the script could be interpreted in different ways: in one scene, where Phoenix speaks on the phone, Hsu had him follow the line "It's for this very reason I returned" with either "Time to bring it to an end" or "To put an end to it all"; they used the former because of how there was a dramatic pause between the two lines.